See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 Question: Do I get a bike or bring my own?

-Definitely bring your own bike, take it out on some test rides before the event, and have a knowledgeable person inspect it to ensure it’s good to go on race day!
+Definitely bring your own bike, take it out on some test rides before the event, and have a knowledgeable bike mechanic inspect it to ensure it’s good to go on race day!

 Bike mechanics will be available in the transition area on race day to help with last minute minor repairs and adjustments if you need help.